Table of Contents

 The Vic.ai Model

 Platforms like Vic.ai are designed for enterprises and large firms.
-They can process invoices with up to 95% autonomy, flagging only the anomalies for human review.
-This allows a single staff member to manage the AP for dozens of clients simultaneously.
+They can process invoices with up to 95% autonomy, flagging only the anomalies (like a duplicate invoice or a price hike) for human review.
+This allows a single staff member to manage the AP for dozens of clients simultaneously, turning a cost center into a profit center.

 4. The Automation Checklist for 2026